earthly/website/blog/_posts/2021-08-18-plotting-rainfall-data-with-python-and-matplotlib.md

  - pandas

 author: Alex
-excerpt: "Learn how to plot precipitation data using Python, Pandas, and Matplotlib.
-This tutorial covers parsing data, plotting interactive and static graphs, comparing annual data, accounting for missing data, and accounting for snowfall."
+excerpt: Learn how to plot precipitation data using Python, Pandas, and Matplotlib.
+Explore how to parse and manipulate the data, plot it interactively or save it as an image, and compare annual rainfall over multiple years.
 ---
 <!-- vale HouseStyle.EG = NO -->
 <!-- vale WritingSuggestions.Cliches = NO -->